-Next, we precompute an assignment of consecutive ranges of permuted items to PEs.
-Observe that we need not care about bucket boundaries regarding the assignment; there are no dependencies between elements, and the result remains a valid subset sample.
-Therefore, we compute a prefix sum $\hat{w}_i \Def \sum_{j\leq i}{w_{\sigma(j)}}$ over the inclusion probabilities in their new order.
+Next, precompute an assignment of consecutive ranges of permuted items to PEs.
+Bucket boundaries can be ignored since there are no dependencies between items.
+Thus, we compute a prefix sum $\hat{w}_i \Def \sum_{j\leq i}{w_{\sigma(j)}}$ over the inclusion probabilities in their new order.
 PE~$i$ then handles the items whose $\hat w_j$ fall into the range $[(i-1)W/p,\ i\cdot W/p)$.
-These can be found with linear work and constant span by checking for every neighboring pair of items whether a boundary falls between them, and if so, which PE's.
+These can be found with linear work and constant span by checking for every neighboring pair of items whether a boundary falls between them, and if so, which PEs'.

 Sampling then proceeds on all buckets in parallel using the assignment calculated during preprocessing.
-In bucket $i$, all items have weight at most $\overline{w}_i\Def \max_{j \in B_i}{w_j} \leq 2^{-i}$, and, with the exception of bucket $L$, at least $\overline{w}_i/2$.
-PEs generate geometrically distributed skip values $v \Def \floor{\ln(\texttt{rand}())/\ln(1-\overline{w}_i)}$ and then consider the $j \Def v / \overline{w}_i$-th item.
+In bucket $i$, all items have weight at most $\overline{w}_i\Def \max_{j \in B_i}{w_j}\leq 2^{-i}$, and, with the exception of bucket $L$, at least $\overline{w}_i/2$.
+PEs generate geometrically distributed skip values $v \Def \floor{\ln(\rand)/\ln(1-\overline{w}_i)}$ and then consider the $j \Def v / \overline{w}_i$-th item.
 The algorithm then uses rejection to output the item with probability $w_j / \overline{w}_i$.
 This process is repeated until a PE exceeds its allotted item range.
-In all buckets $i<L$, the acceptance probability is at least $1/2$ for every element, leading to an efficient algorithm in expectation.
+In all buckets $i<L$, the acceptance probability is at least $1/2$ for every item, leading to an efficient algorithm in expectation.
 In bucket $L$, the smaller acceptance probability is not a problem, as with high probability only a constant number of items is ever considered to begin with.
-This is because items in bucket $L$ have probability at most $1/n$.
+This is because the probability of being sampled is at most $1/n$ for items in bucket $L$.
 In total, this requires work $\Oh{1+W}$ in expectation.

 Although all PEs have to do about the same expected amount of work, there are some random fluctuations between the actual amount of work depending on the actual exponential variates that are computed.
-Using Chernoff bounds once more, these can be bounded to $\Oh{W/p+\log n}$ with high probability -- leading to a (conservative) $\log n$ term for the span.
+Using Chernoff bounds once more, these can be bounded to $\Oh{W/p+\log n}$ with high probability, leading to a (conservative) $\log n$ term for the span.
 Each PE returns an array containing its part of the sample.
 An additional prefix sum computation can be used to rearrange the output into one contiguous array.
 This requires work $\Oh{n}$ and span $\Oh{\log n}$. \end{proof}